apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 In this blog we show three main key points of Crail: First, Crail's namenode performs the same as ib_send_bw with realistic parameters in terms of IOPS.
-Second, with only one namenode, Crail performs 10x to 50x better than RAMCloud and HDFS, two popular systems, where RAMCloud is even natively written.
-With four namenodes, Crail performs 30x to 150x better than these systems.
-Third, Crail scales to 1000s of clients, which directly translates into better application scalability.
+This shows that the actual processing of the RPC is implemented efficiently.
+Second, with only one namenode, Crail performs 10x to 50x better than RAMCloud and HDFS, two popular systems, where RAMCloud is RDMA-based and implemented natively.
+Third, Crail's metadata service can be scaled out to serve large number of clients.
+We have shown that Crail offers near linear scaling with up to 4 namenodes, offering a performance that is sufficient to serve several 1000s of clients.
 </p>
 </div>